 List of steroid nasal sprays for hayfever

-Beclomethasone nasal spray is mostly known under its branded name of Beconase.
-Over the counter Beconase can be used by adults aged 18+.
+Beclomethasone nasal spray is known chiefly under its branded name of Beconase.
+Over the counter, Beconase can be used by adults aged 18+.
 Beconase can be purchased off the shelf from larger supermarkets and pharmacies in a pack size of 100 sprays (GSL license).
-Larger size Beconase (180 sprays) is licensed as a pharmacy only product (P medicine), which is only sold from pharmacies, including online chemists.
+Larger size Beconase (180 sprays) is licensed as a pharmacy only product (P medicine), only sold from pharmacies, including online chemists.

 How long does it take for Beconase to work?

-Although Beconase starts to work quickly, it may take 2-3 days before the full effect of treatment is achieved.
-Over the counter, Beconase is limited to 3-month use, unless it is used on the advice of a doctor.
+Although Beconase starts to work quickly, it may take 2-3 days before the full treatment effect is achieved.
+Over the counter, Beconase is limited to 3-month use unless it is used on the advice of a doctor.

 Many pharmacy and supermarket chains also sell their version of beclomethasone steroid nasal spray, which are typically cheaper than branded Beconase, for example: